DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players mention their interest in the Abbey of Saint Markovia, Baron Krezkov’s expression becomes stony and cold.
 He warns the players that the Abbot is a cruel and capricious creature, and further shares the Abbey’s sordid history and the strange rumors surrounding the Abbot.

 If the players have completed [[Arc J - The Stolen Gem]] and are looking to stay overnight in Krezk, the Baron feels indebted to the players given his family's long friendship with the Martikovs, and invites the players to stay as guests in his family’s home.
-Once he does, the players can convince the Baron to discuss his personal enmity toward the Abbot with a successful DC 10 Charisma (Persuasion) check, though he declines to do so until they have arrived at his home.

 > [!lore]+ **The Baron's Grief**
 > The Krezkov family has a secret: ever since a werewolf bit the Krezkov heir eighty years ago, some of the family’s direct descendants have been natural—born lycanthropes.
 Because these descendants are not the product of a union between two werewolves, they are born without the benefits of their curse, which emerges only on the night of the first full moon after their thirteenth birthday.